 General Member, Society for Simulation in Healthcare (2018-Present)

-University of Maryland, Baltimore (UMB) Institute for Clinical and Translational Research (ICTR) Accelerated Translational Incubator Pilot (ATIP) grant (2020)
+University of Maryland, Baltimore (UMB) Institute for Clinical and Translational Research (ICTR) Accelerated Translational Incubator Pilot (ATIP) grant, "Adjunct Virtual Reality Pain Management in Acute Brain Injury" (2020)

 NINDS 1R01NS131606-01 (PI -S. Park), "Machine Learning to Optimize Management of Acute Hydrocephalus”, Site-PI (2023-2028)